2020PB/police-brutality/all-locations.md

 ## Las Vegas

-### Police arrest a man for speaking at them from a distance. | May 29th
+### Police arrest a man for speaking at them from a distance | May 29th

 Officer line moves protesters back and as protesters comply they attempt to arrest a man that was not visibly violent.